As stated previously, the purpose of this site is not to talk people into getting out of the military – far from it.

 They awaken something primal in your DNA that is not be met by sitting in a cubicle from 8-5, throw on an hour commute on either end and fuck your life.

 Why would I sign up for an obstacle course?
-We do that shit monthly – yes for those non combat arms branches, at times it isn’t just mowing lawns.
+We do that shit quarterly – yes for those non combat arms branches, at times it isn’t just mowing lawns.

 Ever think why podcasts are so popular?
 How often are people have deeper conversations with others on a regular basis?
 Instead that void can be met while you sit alone in your commute or work.